-Jo and her husband Paul are members of Kings Church Horsham.
+Jo and her husband Paul are members of Lifespring Church Horsham (formerly Kings).
 Jo serves on the Leadership Team as a deacon and has particular responsibility for the growth and development of the prophetic.
 Paul and Jo enjoy travel and reading.
 They have two grown up children.

 David & Rosie Fellingham

-Dave is responsible for organising various evangelistic events at Kings Church Horsham and has also been involved with Alpha, teaching on Sundays and as one of the tutors for their Worship Academy.
+Dave is responsible for organising various evangelistic events at Lifespring Church Horsham (formerly Kings) and has also been involved with Alpha, teaching on Sundays and as one of the tutors for their Worship Academy.
 Dave is a well-known musician, songwriter and worship leader.
 He is married to Rosie and they have two sons Nathan and Luke who were both part of the Christian band Phatfish.

 We believe life in the spirit is exactly that, the whole of life lived every day, in every way, in the Spirit.